okigan/revproxauth/docs/setup-guide.md

 1. Click **Apply** then **Done**
 2. The container will start automatically
 3. Check logs to verify it started successfully
-4. You should see: `SynAuthProxy Starting` with your configuration
+4. You should see: `RevProxAuth Starting` with your configuration

 > ⚠️ **If port 9000 is not accessible:** The port mapping bug has occurred.
 Stop this container and use Method A (Docker Compose) instead.